Jokurale/school-it-resource-api/README.md

 ## About project 🧧

 School-like API written during free time.
 (Wanted to find out what am I capable of.) <br>
 Lots of data models, many design patterns, lots of overhead code in exchange for modularity

 Soon, it will be dockerized and used as real-life example of school-it school-management web app. <br>

-Tons of hours spent writting more and more lines of code thought me enormous amounts of things. <br>
+Tons of hours spent writhing more and more lines of code thought me enormous amounts of things. <br>
-From kinda 'production' way of using project's file structure, through utilizing knowledge to make development easier (Service and Validator Factorise) and writing tests, ending with ability to spot the smallest possible mistakes, bug-prone sections - oh now I notice A LOT
+From kinda 'production' way of using project's file structure, through utilizing knowledge to make development easier (Service and Validator Factories) and writing tests, ending with ability to spot the smallest possible mistakes, bug-prone sections - oh now I notice A LOT

 ## Backend implementation model 🗂